 Mary enrolls students, trains tutors, matches pairs, and provides ongoing support.
 Previously, she taught community college English and was a Peace Corps volunteer in Papua New Guinea.
 Mary sings with the Williamsburg Choral Guild and enjoys a “side gig” as an assistant swim coach with 757swim and the Queens Lake Eagles.
 Fun fact: As a William & Mary undergrad, Mary volunteered at the Rita Welsh Adult Skills Program (now LFL), which was located in the basement of a dorm, Bryan Hall.

-Frances leads the EmployEd Program, teaches ESL classes, and develops curricula.
+Frances oversees the EmployEd Program, the Empowering Parents Program, and On the Money: Finances Made Easy.
 Frances holds a master’s degree in education from Regent University and a Facilitating Career Development credential from The National Career Development Association.
 Previously, Frances served as a Family Readiness Aide with the Marine Corps for over twenty years.
 She facilitated deployment workshops and offered career services to military spouses.
 Fun Fact: Frances copiloted a plane around the island of Puerto Rico.